jedcheng/micromagnetic_std_problem4/README.md

 to Python and Pytorch

-## Inprogress
+## In progress
-1. Implement Slonczewski and Zhang-Li spin transfer torque
+1. Implement Slonczewski spin transfer torque and Zhang-Li torque
-2. Translated the code to SYCL in DPC++
+2. Translate the code to SYCL using DPC++